FAQ - README

 Lubrication / maintenance:

-Whether to oil is an open question.
-Some say it attracts and holds dirt.
-Other say it reduces friction.
 If there is any resistance to turning, first examine the setup.
-If there is resistance, something is binding.
+If there is resistance or excessive noise during operation, something is binding.
 Try a little oil - it's possible that this will seek out the binding and smooth out the operation.

 Personally I’ve bent up a few of my counters, and it isn’t the end of the world.
 It can however end the day’s measuring.
 Once I crammed my bike into the back of the car, and bent the chassis.
 Another time, I ran off the trail I was riding, and a twig got into the chassis / gear and fouled things up.
 Last, my kickstand gave out, with the bike/ curb in the wrong spot as it fell.
 I fixed this one with a little twist of the chassis.